Secretary’s Report for 2022

 We introduced a change in the 2018 season.
 As an Association we had no figures to combat pollution incidents or how many salmon /trout are being caught in our waters and from 2018 compulsory catch returns were to be made by all members.
 The permits will be issued again this year with space for catch returns on them and extra pages will be available from Andersons and on our webpage(www.omaghanglers.org).
 From the close of the season there will be 25 days in which to make your return and nil returns must be made.15th November is the final date for returns to be made.
 A late return or no return will incur a charge.
 If the charge is not paid, then membership cannot be renewed.
 Returns can be made online or on the actual licence and posted back to the Clubs PO Box number or left in the OAA returns box in C A Andersons.

-From the returns made in 2021, 1580 salmon were caught and only 106 salmon were kept.
-6261 trout were caught and 174 kept.
-228 seatrout were caught with 188 returned and 13 rainbow trout were reported caught and 6 returned.
+From the returns made in 2022, 1040 salmon were caught and only 80 salmon were kept.
+2928 trout were caught and 97 kept.
+228 seatrout were caught with 160 returned.
 It is good to at least have some figures for individual rivers should we need them in a pollution incident.
-We did have a major pollution incident in May 2018 and this could have some bearing on the figures as they have dropped considerably for trout and salmon.
+The reduced figures again can be perhaps explained by the two pollution incidents in the Auglish river only 3 years apart and the huge numbers of young salmon that perished both times.

 The email address for anglers to contact with information on any stiles, step overs or bridges that are broken damaged or in need of replacement or repair, is oaastiles@hotmail.co.uk.
 Please continue to use this address.